Eulalia!: Summary

 Vizka had captured a mean vole and ordered him to disguise himself to gain entrance to Redwall, which he wants to conquer.
 This scheme fails, and the vole is captured by the Redwallers.
 Vizka then decides to tunnel his way in.
 However, his crew encounters the scouts of the Brownrats, who chase them to the north.
 Gorath has seen Vizka besieging the Abbey and gets restless.
 He escapes during the middle of a feast and Orkwil, Rangval and Maudie set out in search of him.
 However, just as they were leaving, the vole kills a Sister of Redwall, steals the Sword of Martin the Warrior and runs off.

 Gorath, who is in the grip of a berserk rage, sweeps in on a horde of Brownrats, killing dozens.
 Soon afterwards, one of Vizka's Sea Raiders encounters the vole.
 He kills him, steals the sword and heads back to Vizka's force.
 Orkwil, Rangval and Maudie find the vole's body.
 Vizka, who is nearby, hears the trio talking and captures them.
 A little later, the Sea Raider with Martin's sword returns to Vizka, who promptly kills him because he wants the sword.
 Vizka leaves with his horde, telling 3 vermin to guard Maudie and her companions; however, the haremaid and her friends easily overpower them and escape, knowing that Vizka has Martin's sword.

 Gorath faints after the berserk rage leaves him.
 When he comes round, he finds himself in company with two badgers: the young female Salixa and her mentor the Tabura.
 They return to Redwall, where Gorath and Salixa leave the Tabura.
 The two young badgers, who are both falling in love with each other, head out looking for Vizka and his crew.
 The duo soon are surrounded by the vermin on top of a plateau with the Guosim, Barbowla and no rations.
 Maudie, Orkwil and Rangval, disguised as vermin, join Gorath's army on the plateau.
 In the process of sneaking up to it, at some point they lose Orkwil; Maudie and Rangval make it to Gorath's force, however.

 Gruntan Kurdly, meanwhile, has been killed by a swan.
 Vizka takes control of the Brownrats and orders them to besiege the plateau.
 Just as Gorath's army is about to be annihilated, Orkwil reappears leading a horde of Redwallers.
 They kill the Brownrats and the Sea Raiders, but Vizka and five vermin escape.
 Gorath pursues Vizka through Mossflower Woods.
-Vizka's vermin desert him, and Vizka returns to the Bludgullet, anchored in the River Moss.
+Vizka's vermin desert him after he killed one for laughing at him, and Vizka returns to the Bludgullet, anchored in the River Moss.
 However, Gorath is already there and kills Vizka in an amazing fight with his friends watching.
 The Bludgullet is renamed the Eulalia and Gorath, Salixa, Orkwil, Maudie, Rangval and the Guosim sail down the River Moss to Salamandastron, where Lord Asheye gives the title of Badger Lord to Gorath.